UCI article 1.3.006 states that: “Equipment shall be of a type that is sold for use by anyone practicing cycling as a sport.”

 “A bike-fit might tell you to drop your front end 40mm and raise your saddle 30mm.
 That’s huge and I would say we’re not going to get there now, we’re going to go 10mm a week.
 We’re going to ride 50 miles in that position and not feel any aches and pains and feel like it’s better.”

-However, Burt explains that what might be considered too aggressive for one type of cycling might be acceptable, desirable even
+However, Burt explains that what might be considered too aggressive for one type of cycling might be acceptable, desirable even for another.

 “There’s a sweetspot for everybody and it’s different for everybody.
 What some people do is they find a really fast position in a wind tunnel or by aero testing and it can be really fast but if you move outside it every three seconds it’s not aero.
 It depends on the length of the events.